Digital Twins, transforming energy management for a more sustainable future

 Solving problems in the energy sector

-Its application not only improves the efficiency in the distribution of energy, but also contributes to increasing the reliability and security of the electrical system , which requires an advanced analytical capacity to foresee scenarios, identify risks and make informed decisions that improve the efficiency and sustainability of the system.
-The main application of the technology developed by the project is the estimation of states of the electrical network .
-This consists of combining parametric information about the different elements that make up the network with real-time measurements.
-In this way, approximate values can be obtained for the "dark spots" of the distribution network , that is to say, those areas that usually have a very low level of monitoring.
-With the system developed by the project, Prieto emphasizes that " operators will have a high knowledge of the state of the network in real time, and this allows networks to be operated closer to their technical limits, relaxing conservative limits ".
+Its application not only improves the efficiency of energy distribution, but also contributes to increasing the reliability and security of the electrical system , which requires advanced analytical capacity to predict scenarios, identify risks and make informed decisions that improve the efficiency and sustainability of the system.
+The main application of the technology developed by the project is the estimation of electrical network states .
+This consists of combining parametric information on the different elements that make up the network with real-time measurements.
+In this way, approximate values can be obtained for the “dark spots” of the distribution network , that is, those areas that usually have a very low level of monitoring.
+With the system developed by the project, Prieto highlights that “ operators will have a high level of knowledge of the state of the network in real time, and this allows the networks to operate closer to their technical limits, relaxing conservative limits ”.

-In addition, the project not only responds to a technical need but also to a strategic demand.
-At a time when digitization is transforming all industrial sectors, Digital Twins are emerging as a valuable technology for generating virtual models that enable the simulation, analysis and performance improvement of complex systems .
-In this sense, the project team develops a consumption estimation system that combines prediction values with real-time measurements: “ our system takes available parametric and historical information and combines it with real-time data to be able to give an estimate of the state of the system as a whole ", details Glenny, emphasizing the integrative nature of the solution.
+Furthermore, the project not only responds to a technical need but also to a strategic demand.
+At a time when digitalization is transforming all industrial sectors, Digital Twins are emerging as a technology of great value for generating virtual models that allow the simulation, analysis and improvement of the performance of complex systems .
+In this sense, the project team is developing a consumption estimation system that combines prediction values with real-time measurements: “ our system takes the available parametric and historical information and combines it with real-time data to be able to provide an estimate of the state of the entire system ”, explains Glenny, emphasizing the integrative nature of the solution.

-Based on the measured voltage and current data in the vicinity of each load, much more precise consumption values are obtained, which also make it possible to estimate the losses in the different sections of the system.
-This simulation or digital replica of the system allows access to information that cannot be obtained directly from the available data. " Getting the most out of the data we have, deploying a number of devices in a sustainable way in the network that allow us to obtain a representation of the network with a high fidelity ", is, according to the team, one of the pillars centers of the project.
+From the measured voltage and current data in the vicinity of each load, much more precise consumption values are obtained, which also allow the losses in the different sections of the system to be estimated.
+This simulation or digital replica of the system allows access to information that cannot be obtained directly from the available data. “ Making the most of the data we have, deploying a number of equipment in a sustainable way in the network that allow obtaining a high-fidelity representation of the network ”, is, according to the team, one of the central pillars of the project.

 Another essential aspect is the reduction of costs and risks associated with the management of electrical networks .
-Thanks to the ability to identify anomalies and predict potential failures, this technology can anticipate disruptions and avoid operational problems.
+Thanks to the ability to identify anomalies and predict possible failures, this technology can anticipate interruptions and avoid operational problems.
 This not only increases the reliability of the network, but also optimizes the resources required for its maintenance and operation .

-In terms of project development, the applied methodology includes advanced artificial intelligence techniques, such as machine learning and statistical analysis, to create models capable of adapting to changing network conditions .
-This is particularly important in the context of the integration of renewable energies, which introduce significant variability in energy production and consumption.
-The use of these techniques makes it possible to better manage this variability and ensure the stability of the system.
+Regarding the development of the project, the methodology applied includes advanced artificial intelligence techniques, such as machine learning and statistical analysis, to create models capable of adapting to changing grid conditions .
+This is especially important in the context of the integration of renewable energies, which introduce significant variability in energy production and consumption.
+The use of these techniques allows this variability to be better managed and the stability of the system to be ensured.

-The project also highlights the importance of collaboration between the academic world and private business .
-In this sense, iGrid T&D, a company specialized in solutions for the monitoring and control of electrical networks, contributes its practical knowledge and the necessary technological resources to implement the results of the research.
-According to Castellón, this collaboration has been key to developing a product that responds to the specific needs of the market: " we found the opportunity to develop and implement this project, we obtained an innovative product adapted to the needs of small and medium-sized distributors electrical ".
+The project also highlights the importance of collaboration between academia and private business .
+In this sense, iGrid T&D, a company specializing in solutions for monitoring and controlling electrical networks, contributes its practical knowledge and the technological resources necessary to implement the research results.
+According to Castellón, this collaboration has been key to developing a product that responds to the specific needs of the market: “ we found the opportunity to develop and implement this project and obtain an innovative product adapted to the needs of small and medium-sized electricity distributors ”.

-For its part, the academic management of the project ensures that the scientific work has a solid foundation and that it is integrated into the general advancement of knowledge in this field.
+For its part, the academic direction of the project ensures that the scientific work has a solid foundation and is integrated into the general advancement of knowledge in this field.
 This multidisciplinary approach not only addresses the challenges of the sector but also contributes to training highly qualified talent , preparing professionals like Ignacio to lead innovation in a critical sector for the energy sector.
-The relevance of the project is evident not only for its possible technical and economic impacts, but also for its contribution to sustainable development and the digitization of the electrical infrastructure.
+The relevance of the project is evident not only by its possible technical and economic impacts, but also by its contribution to sustainable development and the digitalization of the electrical infrastructure.

 From right to left Eduardo Prieto, industrial PhD student Ignacio Glenny and Francesca Rossi from CITCEA-UPC.